ajaykumar-hackwarts/Mobile-Application-Security/CoreConcepts.md

 ## 🦠 Malware Analysis : (Examining)

-- Malware : Software specifically designed to disrupt, damage, or gain unauthorized access to computers, networks, or data. example : spyware, ransomware, trojan etc.
+- Malware : Software specifically designed to disrupt, damage or gain unauthorized access to computers, networks, or data. example : spyware, ransomware, trojan etc.
 - The process of examining malicious software to understand it's behaviour and impact on the system.
 Example : Static & Dynamic Analysis.

 ## 🔍 Reverse Engineering :